-It might come as a surprise to some parents that public universities do give out merit awards.
+It might come as a surprise to some parents that public universities do give out merit scholarships.

 We decided to look at merit scholarships awarded by public universities.
 In general, these awards tend to be smaller compared to private colleges, but so is the cost to attend at public universities vs. private schools (at least if you receive instate tuition).